swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 > Note: It’s possible that the Clang part of the module exports no public API.
 > This could be the case for a target whose public API surface is written in
 > Swift but whose implementation is written in Objective-C. In this case, the
-> primary module declaration will not specify any headers or umbrella
+> primary module declaration will expose no headers.
-> directories.

 Below is an example of a module map for a target that has an umbrella header in its public headers directory (`include`).